-Haywards Heath The Ascension
+Ascension Church, Haywards Heath

 Freely you have received, freely give.
 Matt 10:8

 Health & Safety Policy

 General Statement of Policy

 Our policy is to ensure, so far as is reasonably practicable, that our activities are carried out safely and do not pose a risk to the health of our employees, volunteers, congregation, visitors and others who may use the church, or any other area we are responsible for.
 This will be in accordance with good practice and any relevant statutory provisions where they apply.